Methylmercury

 Structures of two main types of complexes formed by methylmercury.
 X^{−} = anion, L = neutral Lewis base.

 Methylmercury is an organometallic cation with the formula [CH_{3}Hg]^{+}.
 It is the simplest organomercury compound.
 Methylmercury is extremely toxic, and its derivatives are the major source of organic mercury for humans.
-It is a bioaccumulative environmental toxicant with a 50-day half-life.

-Methylmercury (derived biologically from dimethylmercury) is the causative agent of the infamous Minamata disease.
+It is a bioaccumulative environmental toxicant with a 50-day elimination half-life in human blood.
+Methylmercury salts along with dimethylmercury are the causative agents of the infamous Minamata disease.

 Methylmercury is designated as a "priority hazardous substance" according to the Directive on Environmental Quality Standards (Directive 2013/39/EU).

 The process which creates methylmercury is called mercury methylation.

 Structure and chemistry

 "Methylmercury" is a shorthand for the hypothetical "methylmercury cation", sometimes written methylmercury(1+) cation or methylmercury(II) cation.
 This functional group is composed of a methyl group bonded to an atom of mercury.
 Its chemical formula is CH3Hg+ (sometimes written as MeHg+).
 The Methylmercury compound has an overall charge of +1, with Hg in the +2 oxidation state.
 Methylmercury exists as a substituent in many complexes of the type [MeHgL]+ (L = Lewis base) and MeHgX (X = anion).

 As a positively charged ion, it readily combines with anions such as chloride (Cl-), hydroxide (OH-) and nitrate (NO3-).
 It has particular affinity for sulfur-containing anions, particularly thiols (RS−).
 Thiols are generated when the amino acid cysteine and the peptide glutathione form strong complexes with methylmercury: